On the Infinite Width and Depth Limits of Predictive Coding Networks: Width-aware Parameterisations for PC

-Thus, we see that the energy rescaling approaches one in the infinite-width limit, which implies that the equilibrated energy (Eq. \ref{eq:pc-equilib-energy}) converges to the MSE loss (Eq. \ref{eq:mse-loss}), and PC computes the same gradients as BP.
-All these results are verified in Figures \ref{fig:mupc-toy-linear-net}, \ref{fig:mean-field-linear-mlp-16-cifar} \& \ref{fig:mean-field-toy-mlp-tanh} for both linear and nonlinear networks trained on simple tasks.
-The result of Eq. \ref{eq:rescaling-width-order} can be generalised to more layers by noting (i) that each squared norm term in Eq. \ref{eq:mlp-equilib-energy-rescaling} is $\Theta_N(1)$ under the forward pass desideratum (see Eq. \ref{eq:norm-scaling-collapse}), and (ii) that $\gamma^2$ scales every term in the sum of Eq. \ref{eq:mlp-equilib-energy-rescaling}.
-We note that a closely related result was proved by \citet{ishikawa2024local}, which we discuss in more detail in \S\ref{sec:related-work}.
+We see that the energy rescaling approaches one in the infinite-width limit, which implies that the equilibrated energy (Eq.~\ref{eq:pc-equilib-energy}) converges to the MSE loss (Eq.~\ref{eq:mse-loss}), and PC computes the same gradients as BP.
+All these results are empirically verified in Figures~\ref{fig:mupc-toy-linear-net}, \ref{fig:mean-field-linear-mlp-16-cifar} \& \ref{fig:mean-field-toy-mlp-tanh} for both linear and nonlinear networks trained on simple tasks.
+The result of Eq.~\ref{eq:rescaling-width-order} can be generalised to more layers by noting (i) that each squared norm term in Eq.~\ref{eq:mlp-equilib-energy-rescaling} is $\Theta_N(1)$ under the forward pass desideratum (see Eq.~\ref{eq:norm-scaling-collapse}), and (ii) that $\gamma^2$ scales every term in the sum of Eq.~\ref{eq:mlp-equilib-energy-rescaling}.
+We note that a closely related result was proved by \citet{ishikawa2024local}, which we discuss in more detail in \S\ref{sec:discussion} and \S\ref{sec:related-work}.

-Let us provide a further intuition for why the parameterization of Eq. \ref{eq:mup-1d-solution} results in the weight gradients of PC converging to BP's, as $N \rightarrow \infty$.
-Note that, for $d=1/2$, the weights of the output layer have a much smaller scale than the hidden weights.
-If the output weights are very small in PCNs, then the activity of the hidden neurons after inference (Eq. \ref{eq:pc-infer}) would be very close to that determined by the forward pass, $\mathbf{z^{*(\ell)}} \approx \mathbf{h}^{(\ell)}$.
-Hence, the energy of Eq. \ref{eq:pc-energy} would be accumulated in the last layer (as the error terms for $\ell<L$ would be close to zero).
-When $\mathbf{z^{*(\ell)}} \approx \mathbf{h}^{(\ell)}$, the energy of PC (Eq. \ref{eq:pc-energy}) approaches the loss (Eq. \ref{eq:mse-loss}), and it has been shown that under this condition the PC gradients converge to BP's \cite{whittington2017approximation}.
+As a further intuition for why the parameterization of Eq.~\ref{eq:mup-1d-solution} results in the PC weight gradients converging to BP's, note that the effective output weights are scaled by an additional $1/\sqrt{N}$ factor compared to the hidden weights (as $d=1/2$).
+Under this condition, the activity of the hidden layers after inference (Eq.~\ref{eq:pc-infer}) becomes close to that determined by the forward pass, i.e. $\mathbf{z^{*(\ell)}} \approx \mathbf{h}^{(\ell)}$.
+Hence, the error terms for $\ell<L$ vanish, the PC energy (Eq.~\ref{eq:pc-energy}) approaches the loss (Eq.~\ref{eq:mse-loss}), and the PC gradients approximate BP's, as first shown by \citet{whittington2017approximation}.